jorgefranconunes/tea/00README-developers.txt

     make release

-The release bundle is named "tea-3.2.Z.tar.gz" and should be available in working copy root.
+The release bundle is named "tea-3.2.Z.tar.gz" and will be created at the working copy root.

 3. Perform testing on the release.